HunterKart/proficiency-faculty-evaluation/docs/prd.md

 -   **As a** Super Admin, **I want** to view and manage a queue of pending university registration requests, **so that** I can approve or reject new institutions.
 -   **Acceptance Criteria:**
     1. The initial Super Admin dashboard must display summary cards for 'Active Universities,' 'Total Users,' and 'Pending Requests'.
-    2. The main component of the dashboard is a table listing all pending university registration requests.
-Each row in the table is clickable, leading to a detailed view of the specific request.
+    2. The main component of the dashboard is an interface for managing requests through distinct stages: 'New', 'In Review', and 'Resolved'.
     3. Approving a request creates a new record in the `universities` table, creates an initial `Admin` account in the `users` table, and updates the request status to 'approved'.
     4. Upon approval, an email is sent to the `contact_person_email` containing a confirmation message and a unique link to verify their new Admin account and set their password.
-    5. Rejecting a request prompts for a reason and triggers an email notification to the applicant with the reason for rejection.
+    5. Rejecting a request requires a reason and triggers an email notification to the applicant with the reason for rejection, moving the request to the 'Resolved' stage.
     6. The login page, when encountering an unverified Admin account, displays an error message and a 'Resend Verification Email' button that re-triggers the confirmation email.

 **Story 1.6a: Bulk Import Validation & Feedback**